OWASP Top 10 Overview

 This happens when restrictions on what users are allowed to do are not properly enforced.

-Imagine that you're at the airport and you present your boarding pass and ID to the gate agent.
-This person then authenticates you and allows you into the boarding area, which ultimately grants you access on the plane to your seat.
+Imagine you're at the airport and present your boarding pass and ID to the gate agent.
+This person then authenticates you and allows you into the boarding area, which ultimately grants you access to your seat on the plane.
 You're not allowed to, say, wander into the cockpit, unless access control is broken.

-Security misconfiguration happens when you have manual, ad hoc, or incorrectly configured controls.
+Security misconfiguration occurs when you have manual, ad hoc, or incorrectly configured controls.

 Many applications come insecure out of the box.
 For instance, imagine your phone.
-You have to go in and set up a passcode, fingerprint, or facial recognition.
+You have to set up a passcode, fingerprint, or facial recognition.
 Without that, you have a de facto misconfiguration.

 Cross site scripting allows attackers to execute scripts in the user's browser.
 It's another scenario where trusting data you shouldn't can cause issues.